ComputationalDesignLab/surrogate-methods/_sources/basic_sm/intro.md

 # Basic Surrogate Models

-This section provides implementation for the concepts covered in the class for basic surrogate models.
+This section provides implementation for concepts related to basic surrogate models.
 As discussed in the lecture, one of the ways to create a model of $y(x)$ is by considering a linearly weighted combination of basis functions.
 Mathematically, this can be represented as:

 $$
     y(x) \sim \hat{y}(x) = \mathbf{w}^T\pmb{\psi} = \sum w_i \psi_i(x)